elvismelkic/elvismelkic.com/content/blog/optimize_recursion.md

 Since we're not building up a stack, but rather replacing the current element, it's somewhat expected for our code to perform better.
 And here it does.
 But, as we'll see, things are not always so straightforward.

-## Rewriting _Enum.map/2_ using tail-recursion
+## Rewriting _Enum.map/2_ using tail recursion

-Next, we'll write an equivalent of `Enum.map/2` using tail-recursion.
-Before we do that, let's see how it would look using regular recursion.
+Next, we'll write an equivalent of `Enum.map/2` using tail recursion.
+Before we do that, let's see how it would look using body recursion.

 ```elixir
 def our_map([], _fun), do: []